dileep-kumar-koppula/IOT.USB_Rubber_Ducky.Linux-Win.Extract-WiFi-saved-Passwords-to-Mail-ID/README.md

-# Automation Script for Windows and Linux
+# Automation Script to extract Wi-Fi passwords from Windows and Linux

 This Arduino sketch automates the download and execution of Python scripts on both Windows and Linux systems using the DigiKeyboard library.